Vertigo and Levitate

 as your climbing

 slightly uphill to the road.
-Cross the road for your return trail.
+Veer right uphill as you cross the road to

 Looking uphill toward Lone Peak from the end of the